Upgrade Two B Series Appliances in a Failover Configuration

 - Schedule two separate maintenance windows in which to complete the upgrade.

-- Expect the upgrade process to take the same amount of time on both appliances.
+- Expect the upgrade process to take the same amount of time on both B Series Appliances.

 - Plan an interim period between the two maintenance windows adequate enough to confirm the new software version in your production environment but brief enough to minimize the exposure of temporarily not having a failover configuration.